bytebase/bytebase.com/content/blog/how-to-handle-database-schema-change.md

 cross-functional teams and require careful database change coordination.
 In such case, decoupled schema change is the only viable option.

+## Summary

+In this post, we have reviewed the challenges, mistakes for making database schema changes.
+We also present the best practices for teams to tackle this problem.

-In the next post, we will cover various tools to perform the coupled and decoupled database schema change respectively.
+Developing best practices alone is not sufficient to solve database schema change problems, in the next post [Top Database Schema Change Tools in 2023](/blog/top-database-schema-change-tool-evolution), we will cover various tools developed over the years and the state-of-the-art to tame the beast.